2018 Bonus Rates for Former Equitable Life Customers

 We aim to secure the highest total return for the Fund over the long-term, while maintaining an acceptable level of risk and protection for planholders.

-In 2017, we’ll maintain our prudent approach to managing the With-Profits Fund, which is a key pillar of the Fund’s success.
-We aim to secure the highest total return for the Fund over the long-term (after any tax and investment expenses) while maintaining an acceptable level of risk and protection for planholders.
+In 2018, we’ll continue to manage the Fund in a prudent manner.
+We aim to secure the highest total return for the Fund over the long-term (after any tax and investment expenses) while maintaining an acceptable level of risk and protecting our planholders.
 We’ll also continue to smooth some of the extreme highs and lows of short-term investment performance.

 Your level of income at the start of your Plan depended on your Anticipated Bonus Rate (ABR) and whether your Plan had a Guaranteed Interest Rate (GIR).
 The higher your combined ABR and GIR, the higher your income in the early years.
 This combination also meant a higher chance of falls in income in the future.
 Your future level of income depends on the combination of: